 This article describes how to use the Find Heterozygotes pipeline under the Pre-processing options.
 Find Heterozygotes can also be chosen as an option when running Batch Assemble Sanger Sequences.

-Heterogeneity in base sequence occurs when a single peak position within a trace contains more than one peak.
-In general, base callers tend may list this base position as an 'N' or may call this base based on the highest observed peak.
+Heterogeneity in base sequences occurs when a single peak position within a trace contains more than one peak.
+In general, base callers tend to list this base position as an 'N' or may call this base based on the highest observed peak.
 These heterozygous bases can be identified and annotated to suit with the Find Heterozygotes and Batch Assemble Sanger Sequences operations.

 Find Heterozygotes without Assembly